dwtaylornz/ffmpeg-transcode/README.md

 - writes **transcode.log** for logging

 ### limitations (potential todo list)
-Deminishing effort vs reward -
+deminishing effort vs reward -
 - does not have a progress status during transcode